Queensland Conveyancing FAQ

 If PEXA is written, then there will be issues with the lawyers as to which public holiday applies.
 If someone tries to tell you that writing PEXA is correct, they are wrong.
 No two ways about it.

-For those who subscribe to our blogs, you would have seen that we did a blog a month ago (Oct ’24) on everything you need to know about the Christmas shutdown period.
+If you subscribe to our blogs, you would have seen one a month ago (Oct ’24).
+It covered everything you need to know about the Christmas shutdown period.
 This is a short version of the key dates you need to know.

 The last business day for the year is 24 December 2024.
 From Christmas Day, to New Year’s day inclusive, the industry is shut down.
 Business reopens at 9.00am on 02 January 2025.
 A lot of law firms are staying shut for the first two weeks of January.
 But not us!
 We reopen at 9.00am on 02 January 2025, ready to take your emails and calls.
 You will find this info in our cool Christmas email signatures, and also in the FAQ section of our website!